Durham-Adaptive-Optics/daoBase/docs/source/shared_memory.rst

 * `cnt0`: Incremented each time the image is updated
 * `cnt1`: In 3D rolling buffer images, indicates the last slice written
 * `cnt2`: In event mode, records the number of events

+Flags controlling or indicating the state of the shared memory are provided:
+* `write`: 1 if the SHM is currently being written, and 0 otherwise.
+Useful for verifying the integrity of data copied from SHM

 Timestamps are also recorded: